RickStrahl/LiveReloadServer/README.md

 * [Self Contained Windows Executable Folder (zipped)](https://github.com/RickStrahl/LiveReloadServer/raw/master/LiveReloadWebServer-SelfContained.zip) <small>(windows)</small>
 * [Hostable Package (requires installed .NET/ASP.NET 9.0 Runtime)](https://github.com/RickStrahl/LiveReloadServer/raw/master/LiveReloadServer-Hosted.zip) <small>(windows, mac, linux)</small>

-> All three versions have the same features and interface, just the delivery mechanism and the executable name is different.
+> All four versions have the same features and interface, just the delivery mechanism and the executable name is different.
 The EXE uses `LiveReloadWebServer` while the Dotnet Tool uses `LiveReloadServer`.

 ### What does it do?
 This tool is a generic **local Web Server** that you can point to **any folder** and provide simple and quick HTTP access to HTML and other Web resources.
 You can serve any **static resources** - HTML, CSS, JS etc. Optionally you can also serve **loose Razor Pages** - .cshtml pages that are self-contained with any code contained in the `.cshtml` template.
 It's also possible to load loose assemblies with custom .NET library code.
 Additionally there's also optional **Markdown Page Rendering** support with themed HTML templates that render directly from Markdown file to themed page output.